Mueller report: Conspiracy or coordination vs collusion

+Ryan Goodman from Just Security wrote:

+Goodman then summarized 14 categories of evidence that were documented by the Mueller report.

 False "no collusion" claims

 Trump and many of his supporters have falsely claimed there was "no collusion", even though Mueller made no conclusion about "collusion", only about "conspiracy" or "coordination", and Mueller pushed back against such claims.
 Senator Lindsey Graham falsely stated "Mr. Mueller and his team concluded there was no collusion."
 House Minority Leader Kevin McCarthy stated "Nothing we saw today changes the underlying results of the 22-month-long Mueller investigation that ultimately found no collusion".
 In an April 18, 2019, press conference, Attorney General William Barr "noted that, as the president 'said from the beginning, there was in fact no collusion' with Moscow's attempts to interfere in the election".
 Representative Matt Gaetz tweeted a photo showing him holding up the front page of the conservative Washington Times splashed with a big photo of Barr and the headline: "No Russia Conspiracy, No Collusion."
 The American Bar Association headlined an article with the title, "Mueller finds no collusion with Russia...", which reflected a quote from Trump in the article: "'It was just announced there was no collusion with Russia,' Trump said Sunday 'It was a complete and total exoneration'."

-In a January 2019 interview with CNN's Chris Cuomo, Trump's attorney, Rudy Giuliani "claimed Wednesday night that he 'never said there was no collusion' between President Trump's campaign and Russia leading up to the 2016 presidential election."
+In a January 2019 interview with CNN's Chris Cuomo, Trump's attorney, Rudy Giuliani undermined Trump's claim when he "claimed Wednesday night that he 'never said there was no collusion' between President Trump's campaign and Russia leading up to the 2016 presidential election."

-After his comments on CNN, in what NPR saw as an "apparent reversal" from his TV interview, Giuliani said "he 'never said there was no collusion' between Russia and members of Trump's 2016 White House campaign, contradicting public positions that he and his client have taken."
-He clarified that "'there was no collusion by President Trump in any way, shape or form' and that he had 'no knowledge of any collusion by any of the thousands of people who worked on the campaign'."
+After his comments on CNN, Giuliani made statements that NPR described as an "apparent reversal" from his TV interview: He said "'there was no collusion by President Trump in any way, shape or form' and that he had 'no knowledge of any collusion by any of the thousands of people who worked on the campaign'."

+Former CIA Director John Brennan stated that Trump's claims of "no collusion" with Russia were "hogwash":

+Although Mueller "never used the 'no collusion' phrase", some otherwise reliable sources began to repeat the false claim that his report had done so, and many sources continue to misleadingly use those words.

+David A. Graham of The Atlantic has noted that in spite of Trump's "mantra that 'there was no collusion' ... it is clear that the Trump campaign and later transition were eager to work with Russia, and to keep that secret."

 Randall Eliason has questioned whether collusion is not a crime: "Saying the president is off the hook because there is no crime called 'collusion' is akin to claiming the president could shoot someone on 5th Avenue and escape prosecution because the criminal statutes prohibit 'homicide' not 'shooting'."